-Distance to the financial institutions is considered to be an essential measure of financial inclusion and thus individuals and households who stay closer to financial institutions are expected to be financially included (Ellis et al, 2010) and hence are financially literate.
+Also, Distance to the financial institutions is considered to be an essential measure of financial inclusion and thus individuals and households who stay closer to financial institutions are expected to be financially included (Ellis et al, 2010) and hence are financially literate.
 Closeness to financial institutions is expected to influence individuals to seek financial advice from banks so as to make informed financial decisions since transport costs are minimized.
 Kefela (2010) argues that long distances between banking facilities make engagement in financial decisions less possible.
 However; Ellis et al (2010) assume that distance to a bank branch does not affect investment decision in any way (Ellis et al, 2010).

-It is revealed from the review that empirically, the impact of geographical distance to the nearest financial institution on financial literacy and on financial decisions is not yet well explored and thus the current study aims at addressing this literature gap.
+This review confirms that empirically, the impact of geographical distance to the nearest financial institution on financial literacy and on financial decisions is not yet well explored and thus the current study aims at addressing this literature gap.

-In Summary, this section has presented literature on factors that directly and indirectly influence financial literacy and financial decisions and behavior respectively.
-Most of these studies are conducted in Over-Seas developed countries and few of them do investigate this relationship, in the context of household level analysis.
-Of particular interest, few of them examined the impact of these factors on financial literacy and household investment choice decisions (as a component of financial decision and behavior).
+In Summary, most of these studies are conducted in Over-Seas developed countries and few of them do investigate this relationship, in the context of household level analysis.
+Of particular interest, few of them examined the relationship of these factors on financial literacy and household investment choice decisions.
 The current study therefore aims at closing this gap by examining the impact of these factors on financial literacy and financial decisions of households in a context of a developing country (a case of Uganda).